tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 The following has to be added to the "COSE Algorithms" registry:

-- Name: MLKEM512-KMAC128
+- Name: MLKEM512
 - Value: TBD1
-- Description: PQ-KEM that uses ML-KEM-512 PQ-KEM and the KMAC128 KDF.
+- Description: PQ-KEM that uses ML-KEM-512 PQ-KEM.
 - Capabilities: [kty]
 - Change Controller: IANA
 - Reference: This document (TBD)
 - Recommended: No

-- Name: MLKEM768-KMAC256
+- Name: MLKEM768
 - Value: TBD2
-- Description: PQ-KEM that uses ML-KEM-768 PQ-KEM and the KMAC256 KDF.
+- Description: PQ-KEM that uses ML-KEM-768 PQ-KEM.
 - Capabilities: [kty]
 - Change Controller: IANA
 - Reference: This document (TBD)
 - Recommended: No

-- Name: MLKEM1024-KMAC256
+- Name: MLKEM1024
 - Value: TBD3
-- Description: PQ-KEM that uses ML-KEM-1024 PQ-KEM and the KMAC256 KDF.
+- Description: PQ-KEM that uses ML-KEM-1024 PQ-KEM.
 - Capabilities: [kty]
 - Change Controller: IANA
 - Reference: This document (TBD)
 - Recommended: No

-- Name: MLKEM512-KMAC128+A128KW
+- Name: MLKEM512+A128KW
 - Value: TBD4
-- Description: PQ-KEM that uses ML-KEM-512 PQ-KEM, the KMAC128 KDF and CEK wrapped with "A128KW".
+- Description: PQ-KEM that uses ML-KEM-512 PQ-KEM and CEK wrapped with "A128KW".
 - Capabilities: [kty]
 - Change Controller: IANA
 - Reference: This document (TBD)
 - Recommended: No

-- Name: MLKEM768-KMAC256+A256KW
+- Name: MLKEM768+192KW
 - Value: TBD5
-- Description: PQ-KEM that uses ML-KEM-768, the KMAC256 KDF and CEK wrapped with "A256KW".
+- Description: PQ-KEM that uses ML-KEM-768 and CEK wrapped with "A192KW".
 - Capabilities: [kty]
 - Change Controller: IANA
 - Reference: This document (TBD)
 - Recommended: No

-- Name: MLKEM1024-KMAC256+A256KW
+- Name: MLKEM1024+A256KW
 - Value: TBD6
-- Description: PQ-KEM that uses ML-KEM-1024, the KMAC256 KDF and CEK wrapped with "A256KW".
+- Description: PQ-KEM that uses ML-KEM-1024 and CEK wrapped with "A256KW".
 - Capabilities: [kty]
 - Change Controller: IANA
 - Reference: This document (TBD)